oneapi-src/level-zero-spec/scripts/core/PROG.md

 2. A [**Function**](#func) represents the function within the module that will be launched directly from a command list.

 ${"##"} <a name="mod">Modules</a>
-Modules can be created from an IL or directly from native format using ::${x}DeviceCreateModule.
+Modules can be created from an IL or directly from native format using ::${x}ModuleCreate.
-- ::${x}DeviceCreateModule takes a format argument that specifies the input format.
+- ::${x}ModuleCreate takes a format argument that specifies the input format.
-- ::${x}DeviceCreateModule performs a compilation step when format is IL.
+- ::${x}ModuleCreate performs a compilation step when format is IL.

 The following sample code demonstrates a sequence for creating a module from an OpenCL function:
 ```c